Today. Tomorrow. Together.

 Employment Insurance in Canada: A Literature Review of Current Internal Government Studies

-The Vivic team summarizes relevant findings from 13 studies developed by Employment and Social Development Canada on the state of the Employment Insurance Program 2013 and 2019.
-The studies examine many facets of the EI program, such as apprenticeships, training, the compassionate care benefit, the work-sharing program, the reasons why those who are eligible for benefits do not apply, and the extent to which the program alleviates poverty and redistributes income across program participants.
+Vivic Research summarized findings from 13 studies developed by Employment and Social Development Canada on the state of the Canadian Employment Insurance (EI) Program.
+The studies explore different aspects of the EI program, such as apprenticeships, training, the compassionate care benefit, the work-sharing program, eligibility barriers, and the program's impact on poverty and income redistribution.
+Building on the program’s demonstrated ability for income redistribution, we proposed recommendations to bolster the program’s potential to prevent poverty.
 Read More

 Key Performance Indicator Roadmap: A Path Forward for Measuring Fort Calgary's Impact